 Reports can be found at C:\Users\<USERPROFILE>\AppData\Local\ESRI\ArcGISPro\Staging\SharingProcesses.
 The SharingJobLog.log file is located in each job folder and contains detailed information about that sharing job.

 A CachingLog.log file is generated for each cached web layer.
 It can also be found in the associated job folder.
 The CachingLog.log file contains detailed information about cache generation jobs.
 If a sharing job fails, use the View log link at the bottom of the sharing pane or the Job Status pane to open the log file.
 If you delete a job from the Job Status pane, the corresponding job folder and all of its contents is deleted from this location.

 A CachingLog.log file is not generated when caching scene, tile, and elevation layers locally.

 Manage job status

-Tools are available for managing the sharing processes listed in the Job Status pane.
+The following tools are available for managing the sharing processes listed in the Job Status pane: